ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/target.md

 <h2 id="target-port">Porting targets</h2>

 This document discusses requirements for porting Mbed OS to a derivative target of any one of the Mbed OS Enabled targets.
-To port the MCU to Mbed OS, as well, along with a custom board based on the MCU, please follow our [more detailed porting guide](docs/development/reference/porting-targets.html).
+To port the MCU to Mbed OS as well, along with a custom board based on the MCU, please follow our [more detailed porting guide](docs/development/reference/porting-targets.html).

 Adding a new microcontroller to Arm Mbed OS 5 depends on CMSIS-CORE and CMSIS-Pack.
 The microcontroller must have these available.

-[Mbed Cloud Client](https://cloud.mbed.com/docs/current) provides reference implementation for three Mbed Enabled targets, the K64F, NUCLEO_F429ZI and the UBLOX_EVK_ODIN_W2.
-You do not need to port either Mbed OS or the Cloud Client if you are using one of these three boards.
+[Mbed Cloud Client](https://cloud.mbed.com/docs/current) provides reference implementation for three Mbed Enabled targets: the K64F, NUCLEO_F429ZI and the UBLOX_EVK_ODIN_W2.
+You do not need to port Mbed OS or the Cloud Client if you are using one of these three boards.

 ### Summary of steps